 SGD, RF & SVM Classifiers (SKLearnClassifiers.py)

 These classifiers have been created with an external library.
 This is the Scikit Learn machine learning library [48].
-I chose this library because it provides easy-to-understand code and has a wide range of classification models available for use.
+I chose this library because it provides easy-to-understand code and a wide range of classification models.
 Each of these three classifiers is declared as its own function.
 The functions here are SGDClassify, SVMClassify and rfClassify.
-Each method takes 4 inputs: a set of training data, training data labels, testing data and testing data labels.
+Each method takes four inputs: a set of training data, training data labels, testing data and testing data labels.
 The first step in each method is to create a ‘Pipeline’ [49].
 This simplifies the process of calling the classifier and saves time at runtime.
-After the pipeline is created, it is fitted onto the training data and its labels.
+After the pipeline is created, it is fitted to the training data and its labels.
 The testing data is then passed to the pipeline to make predictions.
 After the predictions are made, the accuracy of the predictions is calculated and returned.

 Model Execution or NN Processing Stage